The fashion industry’s exploitation of wildlife for fur, skins and feathers is unsustainable and unethical.

 Here’s what we’ve achieved together so far:

-• Copenhagen Fashion Week moves to ban all wild animal materials in 2024
+Copenhagen Fashion Week moves to ban all wild animal materials

-Following CPHFW’s 2023 fur ban, we are delighted to have consulted on and helped write this new policy.
+We are delighted to have consulted on and helped write this 2024 policy.

-No fur, wild animal skins or feathers are permitted, and all brands will receive a resource on animl-derived material risks and alternatives CFJ produced.
+No fur, wild animal skins or feathers are permitted, and all brands will receive a resource on animal-derived material risks and alternatives CFJ produced.

 Following our consultation, the British Fashion Council implemented a policy banning all fur from London’s runways, considered one of the ‘big four’ fashion week events around the world.